tedd/DynamicsCrmLINQPadDataContextDriver/README.md

   * "%localappdata%\LINQPad\Logs" contains a log-file from LINQPad.
   * On post-build event the driver will copy to "%localappdata%\LINQPad\Drivers\DataContext\4.6\Tedd.DynamicsCrmLINQPadDataContextDriver (165ac21ee0898778)\".
 CrmSvcUtil.exe will drop a log file here.
 This is also where cached proxies are.
   * Due to how LINQPad works, a breakpoint may not always break.
 Simply add "Debug.Break();" in your code if you need to break somewhere.
 It will stop and ask you to attach Visual Studio.
-Remember to remove this line after.
+Remember to remove this line after, or end users will also be asked to debug (and terminate process if they say no).

 ## Important points in the code
   * LINQPad\Astoria\AstoriaDynamicDriver.cs is the LINQPad driver entrypoint.